thuyvi/beat-the-code/README.md

 <h2 style="font-size:30px;color:blue">December 2018</h2>
 <br>Start a Course on Udemy.
 Let's see if this can help me get more knowledge than running around reading like what I am doing.
 <br>Get a FreeCodeCamp account.
 I think this one seems like w3schools from which I keep getting the basic knowledge.
 <br>I think I should start with a real small project to use what I have learned about HTML/CSS/Javascript.
 I will build a blog for 2 people.
-I have search for reference about this kind of blog but still have no glue if anyone has done it yet.
+I have searched for reference about this kind of blog but still have no glue if anyone has done it yet.
 <br>Happy New Year!

 <h2 style="font-size:30px;color:blue">November 2018</h2>